hellblazer24/Vim-Dotfiles/README.md

 These are config files to modify your vim/neovim to increase both **Appearance** and Productivity

-# What Plugins is include?
+# What Plugins are included?
 - Neovim Dashboard
 - Vim-Floatterm(Floating terminal inside vim)
 - Devicons(to add some icon into vim/nvim)